Jamazi4/bimcat/node-notes.md

 bug solved and also new logic for deleting edge and pasting nodes - related to list inputs

+### --12-08-2025--

+solved bug where deleting node connected to list input didn't resolve list input state.

+created zod schema for componentControls - now plug it into componentWithGeometrySchema as optional and create prisma schema for it

+### --13-08-2025--

 #### plan for ui controls

 - 'EXPOSE' node would have a number/bool input and a string input for control